iconara/rechner/README.md

 ## Known issues & limitations

 This is a toy calculator.
-It only supports integers, it doesn't have proper error handling.
+It doesn't have proper error handling.
 Don't use it.

 ## License & Copyright